 - (a) Certification by Manufacturers.
-Any pool heater or spa heating system or equipment for a pool, spa, or a pool and spa combination may shall be installed only if the manufacturer has certified that the system or equipment has all of the following: - Efficiency.
+Any pool heater or spa heating system or equipment for a pool, spa, or a pool and spa combination may shall be installed only if the manufacturer has certified that the system or equipment has all of the following: - 1.
+Efficiency.
 For eEquipment subject to State or federal appliance efficiency standards, listings in the Commission's directory of certified equipment showing compliance with applicable standards; shall comply with the applicable provisions of Sections 110.1; and - 2.
 On-off switch.
-A readily accessible on-off switch, mounted on the outside of the heater that allows shutting off the heater without adjusting the thermostat setting; and - Instructions.
-A permanent, easily readable, and weatherproof plate or card that gives instruction for the energy efficient operation of the pool and/or spa heater, and for the proper care of pool and/or spa water, when a and to cover the pool and/or spa when not in is used; and - 4.
+A readily accessible on-off switch, mounted on the outside of the heater that allows shutting off the heater without adjusting the thermostat setting; and - 3.
+Instructions.
+A permanent, easily readable, and weatherproof plate or card that gives instruction for the energy efficient operation of the pool and/or_spa heater, and for the proper care of pool and/or spa water, when not in is used; and - 4.
 Electric resistance heating.
 No electric resistance heating.

-Exception 1 to Section 110.4(a)4: Listed package units with fully insulated enclosures, and with tight-fitting covers that are insulated to at least R-6 Portable electric spas compliant with the Appliance Efficiency Regulations.
+Exception 1 to Section 110.4(a)4: Listed package units with fully insulated enclosures, and with tight- fitting covers that are insulated to at least R-6 Portable electric spas compliant with the Appliance Efficiency Regulations.